 Hi, everyone; I'm tarah, otherwise known as lobst.
 I've drawn a few comics that people have seemed to enjoy, and programmed a game demo that won 10th-place in a 140+ entry game jam despite having no sound.
 My ability to finish any individual project has been stymied by mental health problems for over a year, but I've been seeking treatment and making progress.
 I've also been streaming videogames on weekends.
 Watch this space!

-Comic artist, writer, trans leftist, highly anxious, tries anyway; orange diamond marks crossposts to Twitter.
+Artist, writer, trans leftist, highly anxious, tries anyway; public posts crosspost to Twitter.
 Partner to @phenokage

 The social network of the future: No ads, no corporate surveillance, ethical design, and decentralization!
 Own your data with Mastodon!